-In case of severe weather, the superintendent's office will send an automated phone message to the main phone number listed for each student.
+In case of severe weather, snow, or low temperatures, the superintendent's office will send an automated phone message to the main phone number listed for each student.
 In addition, an official announcement for school closing may be heard over the radio or television stations after 6 a.m.
 Students should tune in the appropriate stations and should not call the school.
 In order to receive automated phone messages, current phone numbers should be kept on file in the office.
 School closings will be broadcast on Oklahoma City television channels 4, 5, and 9.
+Students should be ready to go virtual learning for these inclement weather days.